Fossa Method

 Some things are genuinely complex.

-If the system is complex, the explanation may also need to be complex.
+If the object itself is complex, the description may also need to be complex.

 Pretending complexity does not exist is.